 In the case of Italy, violent, thermal atmospheric contrasts typically occur over the northern flats and coastlines.
 These situations generate intense localized storms characterized by extreme lightning activity, whirlwinds and even tornados and therefore can directly or indirectly impact power systems.
 Lightning induced overvoltages are normally kept under control by ground wires, insulator spark gaps and surge arresters.
 The effect of winds, heavy rain and hail can have a more serious impact, such as branches, signs and rooftops striking and damaging conductors and causing short circuits, or flooding substations.
 A whirlwind builds up within a storm super cell and can cause extreme localized damage.

 Once again, a resilience approach can be envisaged with the goal of reducing the consequences of such contingencies.
 For example, a well-designed alert system can be useful in preventing injuries while precisely locating the event can reduce the time for repair crews to arrive.
 But forecasting such events is difficult since meteorological stations on the ground are not sufficient and only monitor wind or precipitation.
 On the other hand, ground-based C-band radar and the Meteosat satellite are able to forecast the intensity and position of a thunderstorm less than an hour in advance of the event.
 STAF (Storm Track Alert and Forecast), a ‘nowcasting’ system based on radar and Meteosat Second Generation data has been set up and selects only severe thunderstorms, tracks them and sends alert messages to users.
 STAF calculates the probability of damage from a thunderstorm based on a series of parameters derived from radar and satellite observations, with special reference to reflectivity of the cumulonimbus along the vertical axis.
 The method has been calibrated through re-analysis of events.
-For example, 359 such events have been analyzed using information reported by local newspapers.
+For example, 359 such events have been analysed using information reported by local newspapers.
 An example of using STAF over the city of Milan is shown in Fig. 12.
 Re-analysis of the period from April to July 2009 identified 6 events as well as their development and direction over time.
-Analyzing whirlwinds and tornados can be carried out using a high-resolution non-hydrostatic meteorological model, such as RAMS, complemented by another high-resolution model, WRF.
+Analysing whirlwinds and tornados can be carried out using a high-resolution non-hydrostatic meteorological model, such as RAMS, complemented by another high-resolution model, WRF.
 Special attention is given to situations characterized by extreme baric gradients that are able to trigger wind gusts, whirlwinds and downbursts that threaten power lines.
 For this reason, the focus is on events occurring 35 m above ground level.
 Meteorological prediction models are not suitable for such analysis and ‘nowcasting’ systems based on radar and satellites are preferred.

 Statistical analysis carried out on each pixel of the RAMS model, having spatial resolution of 0.065°, allows determining the Probability Density Function (PDF) of wind gusts over an entire territory and reporting, on a country-wide map (Fig. 13), the level of wind gusts having a probability as low as 0.1% of exceeding that threshold (i.e. with 99.9% percentile).
 A tornado, for example, occurred in Tuscany on March 5, 2015.
 Wind speeds of 210 km/h were recorded and more than 200,000 users were involved in an extended blackout that lasted several hours.
 Structural damage was estimated in the tens of millions Euros.
 EHV lines were damaged by the impact with detached metal roofs and trees falling across line corridors (Fig. 14).